 However, Skyler isn’t the only member of the Howard family with a bright football future.
 His two younger brothers Devyn and Ethan also share the same dedication and passion for the game.

-“Unfortunately, I don’t get to spend a lot of time with them as much as I would like because of being up here (Morgantown) all the time and most of the summer.
-But when I’m home (Texas), I’m always trying to do what they wanna do whether it’s riding go karts or something,” said Howard.
-“They always wanna go practice football or go lift weights or something and so I really just try to be there for them.”
+“Unfortunately, I don’t get to spend a lot of time with them as much as I would like because of being up here (in Morgantown) all the time and most of the summer, Howard said.
+“But when I’m home (in Texas), I’m always trying to do what they wanna do whether it’s riding go karts or something.
+They always wanna go practice football or go lift weights or something and so I really just try to be there for them.”

 Both Devyn and Ethan play the quarterback position, just like their older brother.
-Devyn has just begun his high school career at Brewer High School in Forth Worth, Texas, where Skyler made a name for himself on the football field before graduating early to begin his collegiate career.
+Devyn has just began his high school career at Brewer High School in Forth Worth, Texas, where Skyler made a name for himself on the football field before graduating early to begin his collegiate career.

-“You know, I didn’t have an older brother so I don’t really know what it’s like but I can imagine just trying to be a best friend to them and be there when they need it,” said Howard.
+“You know, I didn’t have an older brother so I don’t really know what it’s like but I can imagine just trying to be a best friend to them and be there when they need it,” Howard said.
 “And it’s cool to see them growing up because the conversations you have with them change and they start to understand things.
 Like, he’s (Devyn) going through some things that I went through in my football career and he’s just a freshman in high school.
 Just seeing him grow up is really cool.”

 “I feel like I motivate them and they motivate me just as much as I motivate them,” he said.
 “I learn from them just as much as they learn from me.
 And just seeing it in hindsight and maybe seeing something that they’re going through that relates to my life, it’s really cool.”